 - The dashboard doesn't work properly on mobile

-Integrations Shopify, cs.cart, PrestaShop, Opencart, and many more.
+Shopify, cs.cart, PrestaShop, Opencart, and many more

 edrone is an AI-powered CRM tool designed for e-commerce businesses, aimed at boosting sales and productivity.
 Using data as a key aspect, edrone creates personalized client experiences.